jenkinsci/postbuildscript-plugin/README.md

 ## Release Notes

+### Version 2.6.0

+Removed access to workspace on master for Groovy script execution, because secure groovy scripts cannot be configured on slaves when using a master-to-slave callable.
+Groovy scripts may not access files of the master's workspace as a result.
+However Groovy scripts can be run on slaves again.
+Thanks to John David for reporting this issue.

+* JENKINS-49952 - Groovy post-build script in matrix job throws exception

 ### Version 2.5.1

 If the shebang contains a space in front of the interpreter, it will be stripped out.